streamr-dev/core-api/grails-app/views/help/userGuide/markdown/working_with_streams.md

-<a name="working-with-streams"></a>
 #Working with streams

-All data in Streamr is stored in [streams](#what-is-a-stream).
+All data in Streamr is stored in [streams](#whatisastream).
 A stream is a timestamped sequence of events.
 A stream is capable of receiving and saving new data points, and it will return data in the correct sequence when needed.

 You can use a stream as a pub/sub-device, push data into it, and subscribe to the data elsewhere.
 However, the raison d'être for a stream is its capability to provide real-time inputs to a streaming service, and act as a recipient of real-time output from a service.